-Parents/guardians who pick their child up from school in the afternoons must have a Car Rider tag displayed in the front windshield on the passenger side of the vehicle.
-If you do not have a Car Rider tag, you will be required to park, come inside, show ID, and pick up your child.
+Parents/guardians who pick their child up from school in the afternoons should follow the direction of staff for a smooth and safe dismissal.
+If car rider Car Rider tags are provided, please displayed in the front windshield on the passenger side of the vehicle.
 All students in grade K-3 will receive a bus tag to attach to their book bags for the first 2 weeks of school.
 The tags will include the child's name, bus number and parent contact information.
-Please be sure students LEAVE THE TAGS ATTACHED TO THEIR BOOK BAGS, in an effort to better ensure students leave school provided the proper form of transportation.
+Please be sure students LEAVE THE TAGS ATTACHED TO THEIR BOOK BAGS, in an effort to better ensure students leave school provided the proper form of transportation and GET HOME SAFELY.